 Persons with mobility disabilities:

-- In many academic buildings there are red phone located in certain hallways and can be used to contact Safety and Security or 911.
-Persons with mobility impairments should use these phones to contact Safety and Security or 911 to determine if they should shelter in place, evacuate to a designated safe area, use alternative evacuation routes, or await rescue workers.
+- In many academic buildings there are red phones located in certain hallways that can be used to contact Public Safety or 911.
+Persons with mobility impairments should use these phones to contact Public Safety or 911 to determine if they should shelter in place, evacuate to a designated safe area, use alternative evacuation routes, or await rescue workers.

-- Contact Safety and Security for assistance or advise
+- Contact Public Safety for assistance or advice

 - Review evacuation plans with your Department Chair or Faculty Advisor